ghunshoot/Yolo_Object_Detection/README.md

 # Object detection using Yolo-v3 with CPU/GPU or Yolo-v3-tiny with a Jetson Nano
-Object Detection using yolov3-tiny and inference in a Jetson Nano Developer Kit.
+Object detection using yolov3-tiny and inference in a Jetson Nano Developer Kit.

 ## Introduction